 LEGAL MATTERS--On May 5, 1999, Cantor, The Board of Trade of the City of Chicago, The New York Mercantile Exchange and The Chicago Mercantile Exchange, were sued by Electronic Trading Systems, Inc. in the United States District Court for the Northern District of Texas (Dallas Division) for alleged infringement of Wagner United States patent 4,903,201, entitled "Automated Futures Trade Exchange."
 The patent relates to a system and method for implementing an electronic, computer-automated futures exchange.
 On July 1, 1999, Cantor answered the complaint, asserting, among other things, that the '201 patent was invalid and not infringed by Cantor and that Cantor was not the real party in interest.
 Although not identified by the complaint, Cantor believes that the system being charged with infringement is a version of the electronic trading system used by the Cantor Exchange which Cantor is contributing to the Company in connection with this offering.
 If the plaintiff is successful in the lawsuit, the Company may be required to obtain a license to develop and market one or more of its services, to cease developing or marketing such services or to redesign such services.
-There can be no assurances that the Company would be able to obtain such licenses or that the Company would be able to obtain them at commercially reasonable rates, or if unable to obtain licenses that the Company would be able to redesign its services to avoid infringement.
+There can be no assurances that the Company would be able to obtain such licenses to avoid infringement.

 Cantor owns U.S. patent 5,905,974, entitled "Automated Auction Protocol Processor."
 On August 10, 1999, Liberty Brokerage Investment Corporation filed an action for declaratory judgment in the United States District Court for the District of Delaware against Cantor, claiming that the '974 patent was invalid, unenforceable and not infringed by Liberty.
 On October 12, 1999, Cantor moved (1) to dismiss all claims against Cantor for failure to state a claim upon which relief can be granted and (2) to dismiss the action against Cantor for lack of an actual case or controversy within the meaning of the law.
-On November 22, 1999, the Court granted the motion to dismiss the action as against Cantor Fitzgerald Securities, and denied the motion to dismiss the action as against Cantor and its affiliate CFPH, LLC.
-The Company cannot be assured that the Company or Cantor will bring a claim for infringement of the '974 patent against Liberty, that the '974 patent will be found to be valid and/or enforceable or that Liberty will be found to have infringed the '974 patent.
+In the event the court denies Cantor's motion to dismiss the action, we cannot be assured that the Company or Cantor will prosecute the '974 patent against Liberty, that the '974 patent will be found to be valid and/or enforceable or that Liberty will be found to have infringed the '974 patent.
 The Company will assume responsibility for defending this suit on behalf of Cantor and its affiliates.